Canadian banks love to gouge us with fees - even raising them while raking in record profits for themselves...

 They call it Simply Cash for a reason - this card is dead simple.
 You get 1.25% flat cash back on ALL your purchases with no caps or limits.
 That's the highest earning rate on all purchases of any no fee card with no limits.

 The other big draw to this card is the very nice 5% bonus you get on gas and grocery purchases for the first 6 months you have the card.
 You can earn a maximum of $250 with this bonus.
-Getting this card just for the bonus alone is worth it, especially if you've already used up your bonus with the Tangerine card.
+Getting this card just for the bonus alone is worth it.

 Why You Want It: